Shirayukihiyou/TridentExtuder/README.md

 ## Notes

 - Always backup the original files before making any modifications.
+- The original `watermark` algorithm has been overwritten and is no longer available.
 - If issues arise after the changes, check the log files or report them on the Issues page of this repository.
 - Ensure the printer head hardware supports Peltier cooling and is properly connected.